...

 …For An Active Job Search?
 Career Counselor

 If you’ve been laid off, are having trouble making ends meet, or otherwise urgently need a new gig, your priorities might not be based on your interests.
-Instead, you’re probably examining the job market in your current industry, refining your cover letter, and applying to lots of jobs, hoping to get job offers ASAP.
+Instead, you’re probably examining the job market in your current industry, refining your cover letter, flexing your networking skills, practicing interview skills, and applying to lots of jobs.
+In other words, you’re hoping to get job offers ASAP.

 If that sounds like you, career counseling is probably the better choice.
-That’s because you’re not currently looking to explore new careers.
+That’s because your career objectives are clear!
+You’re not currently looking to explore new careers.
 If you’re having trouble landing an interview or making it all the way to a job offer, there may be concrete hard skills you can harness to help you meet that short-term goal.

 Two feminine-presenting, likely white people sit facing away from the camera.
 They're both looking at a laptop on a white table as though collaborating on something, like career discovery counseling or coaching.